0xanmol/Dynamic-Zerodev-Smart-Wallet-Implementation/docs/LOOM_VIDEO_SCRIPT.md

 #### Part 3: NFT Minting & ETH Transfer (1 minute)
 "Now let me mint an NFT - this is a real ERC721 transaction, completely free for the user.
 The NFT gets minted to my wallet address.

 Finally, let me send some ETH to another address.
 Again, completely gasless.
-You can see the transaction appears in the history with the correct block explorer link for the current chain."
+You can see the transaction appears in the history with the block explorer link for the current chain."

 ### How It Works Explanation (1.5 minutes)
 "Now let me show you the 'How It Works' tab.
 This addresses your team's concern about understanding Account Abstraction.